LoginRadius/engineering-portal/content/loginradius-sponsorship-freecodecamp/index.md

 description: "LoginRadius now supports the freeCodeCamp community through a sponsorship program.
 We also offer $200 credits to freeCodeCamp developers to help them rapidly implement world-class customer identity and access management in their applications."
 ---

 It is scientifically proven that helping others makes people happy.
-Probably nobody knows this better than the developer community around the world, which continues to amaze by contributing extensively to free and open source software.
+Probably no one knows this better than the developer community around the world, which continues to amaze by contributing extensively to free and open source software.

 And there is [freeCodeCamp](https://www.freecodecamp.org/) community, a nonprofit started in 2014 by [Quincy Larson](https://twitter.com/ossia).
 It has been helping thousands of aspiring developers learn web development and find their first software jobs.
 The community features a self-paced learning platform that helps learn various web technologies, including Bootstrap, D3, jQuery, and React, among many others.